Dealing with Controversial Topics in Your CME Program

 - Encourage faculty to clearly describe the level of evidence on which the presentation is based and to provide sufficient information about data (study dates, design, etc.) to enable learners to assess research validity.

 - Clearly communicate the objectives of the activity to faculty and learners.
 For example, “This activity will teach you about how your patients may be using XX therapy and how to answer their questions.
 It will not teach you how to administer XX therapy.”

-Remember that your status as an accredited provider depends on your compliance with the CME Clinical Content Validation Policy, as well as with the other accreditation requirements.
+Remember that your status as an accredited provider depends on your compliance with Standard 1: Ensure Content is Valid, as well as with the other accreditation requirements.

 You will become ineligible for accreditation or reaccreditation if your activities, or the activities or CME programs of your joint providers, promote treatments that are known to have risks or dangers that outweigh the benefits or are known to be ineffective in patient treatment.